syncfusion-content/xamarin.android-docs/xamarin-android/Introduction/Control Dependencies.md

 # Control Dependencies

-This page lists the assemblies required for each control to be referred in Android project.
+This page lists the assemblies required for each control to be referred in Xamarin.Android project.

 ## SfAutoComplete